mariobgallardo/house_rocket_project/README.md

 It's possible to verify that properties with average design (grade) and without waterfront are the best properties to work with, based on their (%) profit.
 If we compare to our Profit Density Map, the properties with waterfront have a bigger "mean" profit, not the biggest "sum" of profit.
 Besides this, properties near water are much more expensive on average, which means that our profit would be concentraded on a few houses, increasing our business risk.

+### 3.2.
+Hyphotesis:

-while the second analysis involves the whole dataset (without outliers), which was used to verify a few hiphothesys seeking to find insights as well.
+Different from the first analysis, the second one involves the whole dataset (without outliers), which was used to verify a few hiphothesys seeking to find insights as well.